Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-With no annotations, the description carries full burden.
-It lists supported actions and features but does not disclose side effects, permission requirements, or error behavior.
-Adequate but not comprehensive.
+No annotations are provided, so the description carries the full burden.
+It discloses supported actions and that the tool executes operations on the device, but does not mention error handling, side effects, or return behavior.
+It is adequate but not fully detailed.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.